Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 ancient holy(datamining) light speed computer: bamboo(divide(boomerang tech) → subtract(sticks, and stones, may break these /bones|memory rings/) → multiply(gañjā rope)) + candles + data∈{clay,mud,..}(postsubtraction)
-ancient libraries of data, printing press, there's already two copies (autobackup),.. pain transmits debug signals to brain v (and r r) it takes about a decade to replace every cell in the human body; this is only really important if you eat animals do you eat animals? some people say no, when they really mean yes you are what you eat; not just karma, dharma,.. s/timeless child/space (child|girl)/
+ancient libraries of data, printing press, there's already two copies (autobackup),.. pain transmits debug signals to brain v (and r r) it takes about a decade to replace every cell in the human body; this is only really important if you eat animals #purification #35000000 do you eat animals? some people say no, when they really mean yes you are what you eat; not just karma, dharma,.. s/timeless child/space (child|girl)/